StephN9/Practical-project/PROJECT-README.md

 For our reverse proxy we used NGINX, this handles incoming traffic from the user and directs it towards the frontend applications using the nginx.conf file which we created.
 This means that people are able to access the webpage by using the public IP address of any of the EC2 instances, and then this will proxy pass them to the frontend application.
 It will then also forward any responses back to the client as well.

-Here is the nginx.conf file within our AWS structure which is mounted onto the nginx:latest image when a new container is created by docker swarm.

 ### Continued Development
 If we were to develop our project further, we would focus on:
 •	Integrating the Blue Ocean Dashboard Plugin as it makes the interface more user friendly.
 It also has a has a more intuitive interface when a Jenkinsfile and build fails, so the user would be able to more easily see which aspect of the build wasn’t successful.